astravant/digitalgarden/_notes/daily-notes.md

 > If you only had 3 months left to live, what would your goals be?

 - Every new day, you are closer to the day you die.
 Was your last day worth it?
-Getting you closer to your purpose for being this lifeform.
+Getting you closer to your purpose for being this lifeform?

 - If you have a true goal, something that is extremely valuable to you, and that you believe to be very important, ONLY THEN can you begin to properly value and use your time.

 - As Ryan Holiday has said, _“This is a fundamental irony of most people’s lives.
 They don’t quite know what they want to do with their lives.
 Yet they are very active.”_

 ### Get very clear on
 - What you believe
 - And what you should do because of that belief
 - And how to most effectively accomplish that belief

 - If you had 6 months to live, how much of that time would you spend on Twitter?
 - If you had 6 months left to live, would it be difficult to wake up at 5AM?